H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 </p>

 > [!NOTE]
-> The `Average CPU and Memory Usage When Idle & Immutable Tag` refers to the state when no jobs are being processed by the [`worker package`](https://github.com/H0llyW00dzZ/My-RESTAPIs-Boilerplate/tree/master/worker).
+> The `Average CPU (on AMD) and Memory Usage When Idle & Immutable Tag` refers to the state when no jobs are being processed by the [`worker package`](https://github.com/H0llyW00dzZ/My-RESTAPIs-Boilerplate/tree/master/worker).
 > When comparing `Average CPU (on AMD) and Memory Usage When Idle (as viewed on Grafana)`, the primary difference is in `Memory Usage (Cache)`.

 ## Customization